AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/overview.md

 ## Exclusions

-AdGuard VPN for Windows can operate in two modes: **General** or **Selective**.
-What does this mean?
-If you want the application to work everywhere except for some websites, activate the **General mode** and list the websites you want to exclude from the tunnel.
-The **Selective mode** has the opposite effect: it activates AdGuard VPN only on the websites specified in the exclusion list.
-Please note that these two modes' exclusions lists are independent from one another.
+AdGuard VPN for Windows can operate in two modes.
+By default, the application works everywhere, and you can list the websites and apps you want to exclude from the tunnel.
+But you can switch to the opposite mode: AdGuard VPN will only run on the websites and in the apps specified in the list of exclusions.
+Please note that these two lists are independent from one another.

 ![Exclusions](https://cdn.adguardvpn.com/content/kb/VPN/windows/exclusions_en.png)